xufangzhi/xufangzhi.github.io/_pages/about.md

 [**Code**](https://xufangzhi/MoCA/)

-- MoCA is a model for Textbook Question Answering
+- MoCA focuses on the task of Textbook Question Answering, which is based on the form of multiple-choice MRC.
-- MoCA is a model for Textbook Question Answering
+- It conducts multi-stage pretraining on the text part and introduces dense layer ofs cross-guided multimodel attention for diagram part.

 </div>
 </div>